container-registry/container-vending-machine/README.md

 The purpose of this example is to show how a software vendor can integrate a subscription management service with a container registry with the purpose of distributing software as a container image.

+The article [Distributing Commercial Software Through Container Images Level-up your software distribution](https://container-registry.com/posts/distributing-commercial-software-through-container-images/) provides background information and dives into other related the concepts.

 ## High-level summary of the example

 Create Harbor robot accounts for your customers to allow them to pull your software from a Harbor registry.